Blake Cooper Griffin

 Blake Cooper Griffin is an American actor.
 He is best known for his roles on HBO Max's Winning Time: The Rise of the Lakers Dynasty, AMC's Preacher, TNT's Animal Kingdom, and Ryan Murphy's Dahmer - Monster: The Jeffrey Dahmer Story.
 Griffin was also the star of Beerfest: Thirst for Victory, CW Seed's first original film.
 His notable film work includes Leah Mckendrick's Scrambled, D. J. Caruso's Standing Up, Helen Hunt's Ride, Life of a King with Cuba Gooding Jr., and Love Is All You Need?, portraying the role of Bill Bradley.

 Early life

 Griffin was born in Columbia, South Carolina.
 He has one sister.
+He is openly gay.